Snipcart vs. Ecwid Review: E-Commerce Platforms ComparisonSeptember 01, 2016

 With Ecwid, you start by injecting a whole "Product Browser" widget, which creates a listing of your products, and individual product pages.

-You then add 3 other code widgets (Categories, Mini cart, and Search box).
+You then add 3 other code widgets (Categories, Additional Shopping Bag, and Search box).

 So your products are handled and created directly in the Ecwid control panel, then automatically added to your Product Browser and storefront.
 Ecwid injects products and specific, full layouts on your site that make for a relatively pre-defined shopping UX (see earlier .gif).
 It also triggers more scripts and necessitates more resources and load time for your content to show in the browser.